surizom/surizom/README.md

 I believe that agile and XP principles and practices are the best way to deliver high-quality, cost-effective and long-lasting software.

-Currently trying to improve my knowledge and skills in Domain-Driven Design.

 Articles: